 The information I am about to share is backed up by many years of carpet cleaning experience both commercially and residentially.

-I was a professional cleaner and cleaned carpets many times for various office buildings in northeast Pennsylvania.
+I have been a professional cleaner and cleaned carpets many times for various office buildings in Liverpool.
 Having been exposed to commercial carpet cleaning, it seemed natural to me to spend time cleaning my own carpets at home rather than hiring the work to be done.